mopga/taiko-web-fork/README.md

   RUN_PROFILE=desktop ./taiko-web-backend --port 8000
   ```

-All desktop builds honour the `DATA_DIR` environment variable (defaults to
+All desktop builds honour the `DATA_DIR` environment variable.
+When it is not
-`~/.taiko-web-data` on Linux/macOS and `%USERPROFILE%\.taiko-web-data` on
+set the backend falls back to a platform-specific per-user data directory for
-Windows).
-Songs are bundled and discovered exclusively from the `songs/`
+the SQLite database and session files.
+Songs are bundled and discovered
-directory next to the backend binary:
+exclusively from the `songs/` directory next to the backend binary:

 - Windows installer: `%APPDATA%\taiko-web-backend\songs\`
 - Windows portable zip: `<extracted-folder>\songs\`